Five States Are Eliminating Black Districts. Louisiana Just Approved the Map That Started It.

 Every state in the table has a Republican-controlled legislature.
 Every district at risk is majority-Black.
 The ruling gave them legal cover, and the fastest movers proved how little friction remains.

 Before Callais, a state that drew a map diluting minority voting power could be challenged on the results alone.
 A plaintiff could show that the map cracked or packed a minority community, and a court could order a new one.
-That tool is gone.
-The only claims that survive are ones where someone can prove what was in a legislator’s head when they voted.

 What You Can Do